Reds get jump on Pirates, win doubleheader opener

-Nick Castellanos hit a solo homer Thursday as the visiting Cincinnati Reds jumped out to an early lead and topped the Pittsburgh Pirates 4-2 in the opening game of a doubleheader.
+Nick Castellanos hit a solo homer Friday and the visiting Cincinnati Reds jumped out to an early lead as they topped the Pittsburgh Pirates 4-2 in the opening game of a doubleheader.

 Jose Garcia and Jesse Winker each added an RBI single for the Reds (17-21).